In The Lab

 The server looked back to another that just nodded their head before turning back to their own customer.
 The server took six silver coins from under the counter and placed them in the bag of offcuts.
 Raising them to be exchanged for the gold coin.

 “I think you are lucky to be served at all.
 Anyway, off-cuts are two silver per bag.”

 The scientist turned his body so the server could see the large trade board at the front of the market square.

-“That is funny, because that says peak price is one silver.
+“That is funny because that says the peak price is one silver.
 I could contact your guild and see what they think of you charging…” The scientist watched as the server immediately put the remaining two silver in the bags once the guild was brought up.
-Rolling the gold piece in his hand he extended it as he grabbed the two bags.
-With a quick jerk he took the bags of meat and felt the coin leave his hand.
+Rolling the gold piece in his hand, he extended it as he grabbed the two bags.
+With a quick jerk, he took the bags of meat and felt the coin leave his hand.

 “This is going to be a long day.”
-He said as he realised he would have to struggle this day, as he does every other.
+He said as he realized he would have to struggle this day, as he does every other.

 “I bet that will taste a lot better than the trash piles I found you in.”
 He said to the rats.
 “I hope I can give you more than just a good meal soon.”
-He said looking back to a large crystal sphere that had a soft blue glow twirling in the centre.
+He said, looking back to a large crystal sphere that had a soft blue glow twirling in the center.